dynamsoft-docs/license-server-docs/about/terms.md

 | Desktop | An application running on Windows, Linux or macOS that handles requests on this specific device. |
 | Embedded | An application running on ARM-based Linux that handles requests on this specific device. |

-## License Tracking Server
+## Dynamsoft License Server

-The License Tracking Server, or LTS for short, is a proprietary software developed by Dynamsoft to track license usage.
+The Dynamsoft License Server, or LTS for short, is a proprietary software developed by Dynamsoft to track license usage.

 Dynamsoft hosts a copy of the software for customers who don't want to track the usage themselves.
 For customers who would rather track the license usage themselves, the software can also be self-hosted.
 For more information, please see: